Phuket Weather Overview

-Note: A lot of people are visiting this page.. it is meant to be a quick overview of Phuket's climate and weather patterns... for the latest Phuket weather updates, please head to my Phuket Weather Blog.
+Note: A lot of people are visiting this page.. it is meant to be a quick overview of Phuket's climate and weather patterns... for a lot more Phuket weather information, please head to my Phuket Weather Blog.
 Stay here on Jamie's Phuket Blog (online since 2006) for information on hotels, things to do, festivals, restaurants and more!

 Most tourists and travelers coming to Phuket want to know what the weather will be like during their stay.
 Holiday planning revolves around the seasons, so most tourists come during the "high season" and come with an expectation of hot sunny days.
 Any sign of rain is treated with shock.
 "But we came here for the sun!" - please remember that this is a tropical environment.
 Look at all the green hills....

-So, it was in 2006, just after starting this blog, that I started the Weather Blog, where I try to report every few days on the weather, add lots of photos, a bit of news, a bit of this and that... if you're coming to Phuket, the Phuket Weather Blog is well worth bookmarking!
-The photos on this page are taken from the weather blog entries over the last few years.
+So, it was in 2006, just after starting this blog, that I started the Phuket Weather Blog, where I (used to) try to report every few days on the weather, add lots of photos, a bit of news, and a lot of weather data and links ... if you're coming to Phuket, the Phuket Weather Blog is well worth bookmarking!
+The photos on this page are taken from the weather blog entries over the years.

 So, what are the seasons in Phuket?
 Well, in layman's terms we can call them the "dry season" and "rainy season", but that's rather simplifying things.
 The proper names for our seasons are as follows: